atolab/zenoh-web/content/blog/2021-07-05-zenoh-overhead.md

 ---
-title: "Zenoh overhead - a story from our community"
+title: "Zenoh overhead: a story from our community"
 date: 2021-07-05
 menu: "blog"
 weight: 20210705